This extension integrates GitLab into Visual Studio Code. After you set up the extension,

 gitlab.pipelineGitRemoteName (required: false, default: null)

-The name of the Git remote link corresponding to the GitLab repository with your pipelines.
-If no setting is provided, the extension will detect it.
-For example:
+The name of the Git remote name corresponding to the GitLab repository with your pipelines.
+If set to

 gitlab.customQueries (required: false)